COSC3020/theory-vs-practice-noahcanen-1/README.md

 Two, the hardware that the algorithm is running on will impact actual performance.

-Three, Asymptotic analysis is primarily focused on algorithms' behavior when dealing with large input sizes approaching Infinity.
-This performance may not accurately represent actual performance, as the input sizes are usually much smaller.
+Third, asymptotic analysis primarily focuses on algorithms' behavior when dealing with large input sizes approaching infinity.
+The algorithm's actual performance will look more and more like the Asymptotic analysis the larger the input size is.
+However, this performance may not accurately represent actual performance, as the input sizes are usually much smaller.
+For instance, take two algorithms: one has the asymptotic analysis of Θ ($n^n$) while the other has the asymptotic analysis of Θ ($n$).
+You would expect algorithm 1 to perform slower than algorithm 2 in everyday use.
+Algorithm 1 performs better than algorithm 2.
+This is because these two algorithms are made to handle pacifically large input sizes, while algorithm one was made to handle smaller input sizes.